 Now chop the 4 Roma tomatoes and add.
 Immediately add the canned tomatoes and tomato sauce and paste.
 Stir to mix.
 The tomato paste will thicken the entire sauce.
 Mix and cook for 2 minutes.

 Add in cayenne pepper, Montreal steak spice, black pepper, anise and Himalayan pink salt.

 Leave on simmer for 2 hours to let all flavours congeal.
 Now, go have a long bath, read a book, watch a movie or get caught up on your bookkeeping (boring!) .

 When ready to serve boil up some water in a Dutch oven or large pot and cook up your favourite gluten free (or regular) pasta to al dente.
 Rinse, drain and put in a pasta bowl or on individual plates.
 Serve with a generous portion of sauce.
 Sprinkle with fresh parmesan or Romano cheese.

-Fancy chef trick : for even tastier spaghetti noodles add a tbsp or 2 of pesto sauce to the pasta and toss in a bowl before you serve.
+For even tastier spaghetti noodles add a tbsp. or 2 of pesto sauce to the pasta and toss in a bowl before you serve.
 A few more calories here but the taste is so worth it!
 Besides life is not all about calories and neither is weight loss as you might have thought.
 Check out some of my past blogs to find out how to lose weight without calorie counting!!